 ❏ Submit an itemized budget, presented in line-item table format with justification for each line item.

-Acceptable use of MET-NCSM funds includes the following: honoraria and expenses for consultants, materials, substitutes, and conference or workshop registrations.
+❏ Acceptable use of funds include the following: honoraria and expenses for consultants, materials, substitutes, and conference or workshop registrations.

 ❏ Submit a resume in outline form, one-page maximum per applicant.

-❏ List teaching assignments, pertinent information regarding current professional activities, and teaching experience related to this grant proposal.V.
+❏ List teaching assignments, pertinent information regarding current professional activities, and teaching experience related to this grant proposal.IV.
 Letter of Support from Principal

 Submit a letter, one-page maximum, which must: